 Demetrick Pennie, M.A.

 My name Demetrick Pennie.
 I am a seventeen-year veteran sergeant with the Dallas Police Department.
 I am also the current president and principled architect behind of the Dallas Fallen Officer Foundation.
 I am a strong advocate for education, philanthropy, community engagement, and support for law enforcement.
 I served four years in the United States Army and maintained a secret security clearance.
 In 1999, after my service term ended, I became a police officer for the City of Dallas.
 While working as a police officer, I earned several college degrees – graduating with honors including: Associate degree in Administration of Justice from Honolulu Community College, a Bachelor degree in Criminal Justice from Midwestern State University, and a Masters’ degree in Counseling from Prairie View A&M University.
-I am currently completing my doctorate degree in Higher Education from Texas Tech University.
+I recently completed my doctorate degree in Higher Education from Texas Tech University.
 I am also an adjunct college professor for two major universities specializing in social science doctrine such as: cultural diversity, ethics, and criminal justice.
 I know it sounds cliché, but I believe that “education is the key to success” and “community service is the cornerstone to social awareness.”

 Executive Director of Business